 Students must complete at least half of their courses at the 3xxx-level and

-at institutions with which UMD has international exchange programs may be used to fulfill this
+with which UMD has international exchange programs may be used to fulfill this requirement.

 If a minor is required, students must take at least three upper division

 For certificate programs, at least 3 upper-division credits that satisfy

 requirements for the certificate must be taken through UMD.
 If the program does not require upper